proalexa/SongShuffle/README.md

 ### Optional
 Adding it to path is awesome!

-## Usage
+## Usage DEPRECATED
 `--song` or `-s` for searching a song (default: search on youtube)<br />
 `--listed` or `-l` for searching in `Songs.txt`<br />
 `--noautoplay` or `-a` to play just once<br />
 `--help` or `-h` for usage
 ## TODO
-- Replace txt with optional SQL Database for easier installation
 - Replace VLC with PyGame for portability
 - Integrate YouTube autoplay feature
+- Update README
 ## Changelog
 - Added Argparser for CLI
+- Added Shuffle
+- Added SQLite3
+- Song list is not necessary
 - Fixed errors
 - Updated README
 ## Known Issues
 - Sometimes error 403: Access Denied of URL
-- Sometimes scraper picks garbage (Caused by playlist found on youtube)
-- Freezed msi sometimes gives IndexError: list index out of range
 - Sometimes length of video is shortened.
 ## Credits
 Created by [Alexa Ognjanovic](https://www.github.com/proalexa/)